 Credit Toward ABU's Life Long Learning Program

-Physicians participating in the AQUA Registry at the Classic or Elite level who have access to and utilize the interactive dashboard and AQUA Registry improvement tools are eligible to receive Practice Assessment Protocol (PAP) credit for the American Board of Urology's (ABU) Life Long Learning Program (formerly MOC).
+Physicians participating in the AQUA Registry who have access to and utilize the interactive dashboard and AQUA Registry improvement tools are eligible to receive Practice Assessment Protocol (PAP) credit for the American Board of Urology's (ABU) Life Long Learning Program (formerly MOC).

-As a QCDR with a national coverage of patients with urologic diseases, data collected through the AQUA Registry can fuel health services and policy research.
+As a Qualified Clinical Data Registry (QCDR) with national coverage of patients with urologic diseases, data collected through the AQUA Registry can fuel health services and policy research.
 AQUA Registry data have the potential to support basic science and translational research to help fill current knowledge gaps.
 All data used in published reports or articles are de-identified at aggregated levels.

 Identifiable patient information collected by the AQUA Registry is stored on a secure Health Insurance Portability and Accountability Act (HIPAA) compliant cloud server.
 Each practice and provider will have access to a private report showing their performance with benchmarking comparisons against national and registry statistics.